mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring-logging-and-monitoring.rst

   /**
    * Fired when the server monitor's ``hello`` or legacy hello command is started - immediately before
    * the ``hello`` or legacy hello command is serialized into raw BSON and written to the socket.
-   * When the monitor is creating a new monitoring connection, this event is fired just after the
+   * When the monitor is creating a new monitoring connection, this event is fired just before the
    * socket is opened.
    */
   interface ServerHeartbeatStartedEvent {